BitCurator/bitcurator-access-webtools/README.md

 # Dependencies

 DIMAC is a Flask app.
 It has been tested with Python 2.7.3, Flask 0.11, Jinja2, and Postgres 9.1 (but will likely work with other versions).
 DIMAC will *not* currently work with Python 3.x, as the PyTSK libraries have not yet been ported.
-You'll also need a range of other forensics tools, including AFFLIB (v3.7.4 or later), libewf, The Sleuth Kit, and PyTSK.
+You'll also need a range of other forensics tools, including AFFLIB (v3.7.4 or later), libewf (20140427 or later), The Sleuth Kit (4.1.3 or later), and PyTSK.

 On a Debian or Ubuntu system, fulfilling the some of these dependencies is easy.
-Others are a bit more involved, as the required versions are not generally packaged.
-The instructions below should help:
+Others are a bit more involved, as the required versions are not packaged.
+The instructions below should help, but keep in mind - this is an early version of the tool.
+If you run into trouble, post a message to the Github repo.

 Install python-pip and Flask:
 -----------------------------